PhoniTale: Phonologically Grounded Mnemonic Generation for Typologically Distant Language Pairs: Introduction

-These prior work focus predominantly on Indo-European L1-L2 language pairs that have substantial phonological overlap~\cite{savva2014transphoner,lee2023smartphone}.
+These prior work focus predominantly on Indo-European L1-L2 language pairs with substantial phonological overlap~\cite{savva2014transphoner,lee2023smartphone}.
 However, typologically distant language pairs, such as English-Korean, present unique challenges that remain underexplored.
-English and Korean exhibit four major phonological mismatches that makes mnemonic generation challenging.
-First, the orthographic systems differ in dimensionality because English prints letters linearly, while Korean arranges jamo into two-dimensional syllable blocks~\cite{Park_Li_2009}.
+English and Korean exhibit four major phonological mismatches that make mnemonic generation challenging.
+First, orthographic systems differ in dimensionality because English prints letters linearly, while Korean arranges the jamo into two-dimensional syllable blocks~\cite{Park_Li_2009}.
 Second, Korean forbids consonant clusters within a syllable, so epenthetic vowels must be inserted when adapting cluster-rich English words, which expands the syllable count~\cite{kang2003perceptual,Kenstowicz2005ThePA}.
-Third, certain English phonemes such as /θ/ have no direct Korean counterpart and are usually replaced with /s/ or /t/~\cite{Tak2012Variation,Kim2011Lingua}.
+Third, certain English phonemes such as \textipa{/T/} have no direct Korean counterpart and are usually replaced with \textipa{/s/} or \textipa{/t/}~\cite{Tak2012Variation,Kim2011Lingua}.
 Fourth, the two languages exhibit phonemic contrast differences: Korean employs a three-way lenis, fortis, and aspirated stop contrast, whereas English distinguishes only voiced versus voiceless stops， and treats aspiration as a position-dependent allophone~\cite{Kang2014VOT,Cho2022Handbook}.
-These fundamental differences complicate the generation of phonologically faithful keyword sequence when Korean speakers learn English.
+These differences complicate the generation of phonologically faithful keyword sequence when Korean speakers learn English.